 Storing

-If you want to freeze your Swiss chard, blanch it before freezing.
+To freeze your Swiss chard, blanch it first before freezing.
 Once blanched and cooled, you can transfer it to a freezer bag or container.
-It will be good for up to six months.
+It will last for up to six months.

 Where to Buy Seeds

 Swiss chard is a cool-season vegetable that can be grown all winter.
-You can get the seeds at most garden centers or online.
+You can obtain the seeds at most garden centers or purchase them online.

 Takeaway

-Swiss chard is an all-rounder veggie that grows well alongside other garden crops.
+Swiss chard is a versatile vegetable that grows well alongside other garden crops.
 But while some plants work well with it, others should be avoided.
 By planting the right companion plants, you can help Swiss chard grow and thrive.

 Add comment